rantonels/rantonels.github.io/_drafts/critical-dimension.md

 However, that is still not all: while we have accounted for oscillations of the string about a "reference" position, we also need to account for the *overall* movement of the centre of mass in space.
 We want the string to be back to its original point after time \\(\tau\\) if we want it to loop into a torus; but we cannot just *want* it, we need to include the probability amplitude for it to happen.

 What is the probability amplitude for a quantum particle in 1D to stay in the same place after a certain amount of time?
-A hint is that for purely imaginary times, the Schroedinger equation is the heat equation.
+A hint is that for **purely imaginary times**, the Schroedinger equation is the [heat equation](https://en.wikipedia.org/wiki/Heat_equation).
 And an infinitely concentrated speck of heat evolves under the heat equation in 1D by [spreading into a gaussian whose peak decreases as](https://en.wikipedia.org/wiki/Heat_kernel) \\((\operatorname{time})^{-1/2} \\).
 Thus, let me guess the amplitude for the centre of mass is something like this

 $$ (\Im \tau)^{-1/2} $$